-While I question how someone can be a Christian and not believe all that the Bible says is true (perhaps this is the result of a Fundamentalist hangover), hundreds of millions believe nonetheless.
+While I question how someone can be a Christian and not believe all that the Bible says is true (perhaps this is the result of a Fundamentalist hangover), I know, as Dr. Ehrman says, that hundreds of millions of people believe in the Christian God, perfect Bible or not.
 I am not, contrary to what my critics suggest, anti-Christian.
-I am most certainly anti-Fundamentalist, but I am indifferent to the beliefs of billions of people as long as those beliefs don’t harm others.
+I am, however, most certainly anti-Fundamentalist.
+I am indifferent towards the religious beliefs of billions of people as long as those beliefs don’t harm others.
 Unfortunately, many Evangelical beliefs and practices ARE harmful, and it is for this reason that I continue to write about Evangelicalism.

 Peel back the issues that drive the culture war and what you will find is the notion that God has infallibly spoken on this or that social issue.
 Think about it for a moment: name one social hot button issue that doesn’t have Bible proof texts attached to it.
 Homosexuality?
 Same-sex marriage?
 Abortion?
 Premarital sex?
 Birth control?
 Marriage and divorce?
 Prayer and Bible reading in public schools?
 Every one of these issues is driven by the belief that the Bible is inerrant and that Christians must dutifully obey every word (though no Evangelicals that I know of believe, obey, and practice every law, command, precept, and teaching of the Bible).
 Removing the Good Book from the equation forces Evangelicals to contemplate these issues without appeals to Biblical authority and theology.
 As a secularist, I am more than ready and willing to have discussions with Christians about the important social issues of the day.
 All that I ask is that they leave their Bibles at home or stuffed under the front seats of their cars.
 In a secular state, religious texts of any kind carry no weight.
 What “God” says plays no part in deciding what our laws are.
 Evangelicals have a hard time understanding this, believing that their flavor of Christianity is the one true faith; believing that their infallible interpretation of a religious text written by their God is absolute truth.
 It is impossible to reach people who think like this.